-The most tragic possibility when a loved one heads off to sea is that he or she may not return.
-Sadly, that sometimes happens.
-It is especially painful when you find out that the maritime employer of your loved one exhibited negligence, which eventually caused the wrongful death of your fisherman, tugboater, longshoreman, or other maritime-employed loved one.
-The employer or vessel owner should be held accountable for its actions or lack thereof.
+The most tragic possibility when a loved one heads off to sea is that they may not return.
+It is especially painful when you find out that the maritime employer exhibited negligence, which caused the wrongful death of your fisherman, tugboater, longshoreman, or other maritime-employed loved one.
+The employer or vessel owner should be held accountable for their actions or lack thereof.

 Maritime Wrongful Death Information Center

 - Death on the High Seas Act Offers Recovery for Seaman’s Families

 - Other Remedies for a Sailors’ Wrongful Death

 Death on the High Seas Act Offers Recovery for Seaman’s Families